roboception/rc_genicam_api/README.md

 including configuration.
 The 'include' and 'lib' sub-directories contain the headers and libraries for using the API in own programs.

+NOTE: For using the libraries in own projects, define the symbol `GENICAM_NO_AUTO_IMPLIB` in your project file to avoid linker problems with the GenICam libraries.

 Tools
 -----